The Ultimate Skin Routine To Treat And Calm Acne

 Step 3: Serum

-Evening: Choose a more intense serum to clean deep into pores, like The Inkey list Beta Hydroxy Acid, $11, which contains 2% salicylic acid, 1% zinc salt compound to reduce excess sebum, and hyaluronic acid to hydrate the skin.
-We also love the Caudalie Vinopure Natural Salicylic Acid Pore Minimizing Serum, $49, that’s packed with salicylic acid, purifying rose water, and antioxidant-rich grape seed extract, plus non-comedogenic essential oils with antiseptic properties.
+Evening: Choose a more intense serum to clean deep into pores, like The Inkey List’s Beta Hydroxy Acid (BHA) Blemish + Blackhead Serum, $12, which contains 2% salicylic acid, 1% zinc salt compound to reduce excess sebum, and hyaluronic acid to hydrate the skin.
+We also love the Caudalie Vinopure Natural Salicylic Acid Pore Minimizing Serum, $52, that’s packed with salicylic acid, purifying rose water, and antioxidant-rich grape seed extract, plus non-comedogenic essential oils with antiseptic properties.

 Step 4: Moisturize

-Morning: One of our all-time fave moisturizers is the Tatcha The Water Cream, $68, and it’s suitable for all skin types.
+Morning: One of our all-time fave moisturizers is the Tatcha The Water Cream Oil-Free Pore Minimizing Moisturizer, $69, and it’s suitable for all skin types.
 It literally melts into the skin and is infused with Japanese wild rose and lily, which helps purify the skin, tighten pores, and smooth texture.
-You can also try this non-comedogenic formula from Neutrogena, the Rapid Clear Acne Defense Oil-Free Face Lotion & Moisturizer, $9.50.
+You can also try Neutrogena’s non-comedogenic Rapid Clear Acne Defense Oil-Free Face Lotion & Moisturizer, $10.

 Evening: At night, you can afford to use a heavier formula as this is when your skin loses the most moisture.
-The Mizon All-In-One Snail Repair Cream, $19, is formulated with a 92% snail extract, which helps heal acne marks and hydrate the skin without being too heavy – it sounds gross but it’s amazing.
+Mizon’s All-In-One Snail Repair Cream, $24, is formulated with a 92% snail extract, which helps soften acne marks and hydrate the skin without being too heavy – it sounds gross but it’s amazing.

 Posts You'll Love:

-However, there are some oils specifically targeted for acne-prone skin, like Sunday Riley UFO Ultra-Clarifying Face Oil, $80, which contains 1.5 percent salicylic acid, and Tea tree oil and black cumin seed oil to support clear skin.
+However, there are some oils specifically targeted for acne-prone skin, like Sunday Riley U.F.O.
+Salicylic Acid BHA Acne Treatment Face Oil, $80, which contains 1.5 percent salicylic acid, and tea tree oil and black cumin seed oil to support clear skin.

 Step 5: SPF

 As per usual, look for a lightweight cream that’s SPF 30 with a 5-star UVA rating during the summer months and a formula containing SPF in the winter.
-We’re currently using the Unseen Sunscreen by Supergoop, $32, the oil-free formula will help control shine and of course protect your skin against UVA and UVB rays.
+We’re currently using Supergoop’s Unseen Sunscreen SPF 40 PA+++, $20, as the oil-free formula helps minimize shine while protecting your skin against UVA and UVB rays.

 Weekly Skincare Steps: